+TX Health Watch – As Texas enters the second half of 2025, a startling trend is resurfacing long COVID cases are rising again, and this time, the surge is happening quietly beneath the radar.
+The question is: why now?
 This unexpected resurgence is prompting public health experts to reevaluate what we thought we knew.
 The data is changing, and the Texas long COVID wave seems to carry different characteristics than earlier in the pandemic.
-Understanding the patterns and implications of this spike is crucial—not only for those suffering but also for anyone hoping to avoid becoming part of the statistics.
+Understanding the patterns and implications of this spike is crucial not only for those suffering but also for anyone hoping to avoid becoming part of the statistics.

 The term “long COVID” refers to a condition where individuals experience persistent symptoms weeks or even months after the initial COVID-19 infection.
 Despite testing negative for the virus, their bodies seem to remain in a state of dysregulation.
-In 2025, long COVID cases in Texas have evolved—many patients are reporting more severe neurological symptoms, mood instability, and recurring respiratory issues.
+In 2025, long COVID cases in Texas have evolved many patients are reporting more severe neurological symptoms, mood instability, and recurring respiratory issues.

 What’s driving this sudden increase in long COVID cases in Texas?
 One major factor is the silent rise of subvariant Omicron EG.5, which has shown a higher reinfection rate.
 Even though it tends to cause milder acute symptoms, the virus appears to trigger lingering complications in a subset of the population.